nus-cs2030s/2324-s2/docs/exercises/ex3-task.md

 - Every customer arrives with a task to withdraw or deposit some amount of money.
 - Every counter starts with an initial amount of money: $100.
-- Each time a counter services a customer, the amount of money at that counter may increase or decrease.
+- Each time a counter {++starts servicing++} a customer, the amount of money at that counter may increase or decrease.
 If the customer is withdrawing \$$x$, the amount of money at that counter decreases by $x$.
 If the customer is depositing \$$x$, the amount of money at that counter increases by $x$.
 - A counter may not have enough money for withdrawal.
 If a customer wishes to withdraw more money than what is available at the counter, the withdrawal will fail.
 The amount of money at the counter does not change in this case.

 ### Changes to Input